-A Daviess County war veteran figures prominently in Friday night’s "Dateline NBC" program to be nationally broadcast.
-The hour long documentary tells the story of several men from "Hotel Company," a unit of young marines who fought together at a place in Vietnam called Hill 881.
-Danny Critten of Gallatin was one of them — and one of the handfull of veterans who share their story in the documentary entitled "A Few Good Men."
+A Daviess County war veteran figures prominently in “Dateline NBC” program to be nationally broadcast in 2006.
+The hour long documentary tells the story of several men from “Hotel Company,” a unit of young marines who fought together at a place in Vietnam called Hill 881.
+Danny Critten of Gallatin was one of them — and one of the handful of veterans who share their story in the documentary entitled “A Few Good Men.”

 Show producer John Block called Danny, initially indicating that a show filmed in New York might offer a chance for the combat veterans to reunite.
 The opportunity immediately interested Danny.
 But Block later called back and offered instead to travel to the Critten cattle farm located along Highway 6 just west of Gallatin.

 “That really disappointed me, but I tried not to show it,” Danny says.
 “They came out and stayed with us for a couple of days last August.
 We didn’t know when they would put the show on television.
 I haven’t gotten into contact with anyone else from the Company so far, and I really don’t expect to now, either.”

 NBC Dateline provided a complimentary videotape of the documentary to this newspaper earlier this week.
 The program describes a U.S. victory which evolved from a Vietcong ambush.
 It also examines the post-war experiences of a handful of veterans selected from over 35 individual interviews.

 The program reveals how several veterans of Hotel Company are still battling the memories.

 “We spoke to a number of men who haven’t talked about that time of their lives in over 30 years,” notes producer John Block.
 “And yet, once they finally opened up, their memories were fresh and raw.
 It was as if the battle at Hill 881 happened three weeks ago, not three decades ago.”